Poland fears 'major incident' as migrants from Belarus head for border | Law-Order

 - Poland

-Polish authorities accused Belarus of trying to spark a major confrontation on Monday as footage on social media showed hundreds of migrants walking towards the Polish border.
+Polish authorities accused Belarus of trying to spark a major confrontation on Monday and said they had mobilized additional soldiers as footage on social media showed hundreds of migrants walking towards the Polish border.
 In one video, shared by the Belarusian blogging service NEXTA, migrants carrying rucksacks and wearing winter clothing were seen walking on the side of a highway.

 Other videos showed large groups of migrants sitting by the road and being escorted by armed men dressed in khaki.
 "Belarus wants to cause a major incident, preferably with shots fired and casualties: according to media reports, they are preparing a major provocation near Kuznica Bialostocka, that there will be an attempt at a mass border crossing," Deputy Foreign Minister Piotr Wawrzyk told Polish public radio.

-A deputy interior minister, Maciej Wasik, tweeted that "Polish authorities are ready for any scenario".
-The European Union has accused Belarus of encouraging thousands of migrants from the Middle East and Africa to cross into EU countries via Belarus, as a form of hybrid warfare in revenge for Western sanctions on Minsk over human rights abuses.
+The European Union has accused Belarus of encouraging migrants from the Middle East and Africa to cross into EU countries via Belarus, as a form of hybrid warfare in revenge for Western sanctions on Minsk over human rights abuses.
+Neighboring EU member Lithuania announced it was moving additional troops to the border to prepare for a possible surge in migrant crossings.
+Its government may follow in Poland's footsteps by declaring a state of emergency.

+Poland has stationed more than 12,000 troops at the border, the defense minister said, while sharing aerial footage of migrants clustered on the Belarusian side.
+Latvia, which shares a border with Belarus, called the situation "alarming".
+Exiled Belarusian leader Sviatlana Tsikhanouskaya urged a strong response from the EU and United Nations.

+"Belarus' regime escalates the border crisis – migrants are pushed to EU border by armed men," she tweeted.
+"The migrant smuggling, violence & ill-treatment must stop."
+MIGRANT CRISIS

-Belarusian President Alexander Lukashenko's government has repeatedly denied manufacturing a migrant crisis, blaming the West for the crossings and the treatment of migrants at the border.
-The Belarusian state border committee issued a statement confirming that a large group of refugees was moving along the highway to the Polish border, and saying Warsaw was taking an "inhumane attitude".
+Belarusian President Alexander Lukashenko's government has repeatedly denied manufacturing a migrant crisis, blaming the West for the crossings and treatment of migrants.
+The Belarusian state border committee confirmed that many refugees were moving towards the Polish border, and said Warsaw was taking an "inhumane attitude".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)